-With that in mind, Restaurant Business spoke to restaurateurs and other industry leaders to hear their experiences and glean their advice for those ready to take a leap into an operation of their own.
+With that in mind, Restaurant Business spoke to restaurateurs and industry leaders to hear their experiences and glean their advice for those aspiring to fire up the kitchen at their first operation.

 1. Success lies in the small things